IABTechLab/uid2docs/docs/ref-info/ref-operators-public-private.md

 There is no cost, to the participant, for using a Public Operator.

-The participant must sign a contract to get the applicable credentials ([API key and client secret](../getting-started/gs-credentials.md#api-key-and-client-secret)) to use the UID2 APIs hosted on the Public Operator.
+The participant must sign a contract (see [Account Setup](../getting-started/gs-account-setup.md)) to get the applicable credentials ([API key and client secret](../getting-started/gs-credentials.md#api-key-and-client-secret)) to use the UID2 APIs hosted on the Public Operator.

 :::note
 With a Public Operator, data leaves the participant's infrastructure and is sent to the Operator.
-Of course, rigorous measures are in place to keep the data secure.
+Rigorous security measures are in place to help protect the data within the Public Operator.
 :::

 ##  Private Operators

 A Private Operator, or Closed Operator, is a private instance of the UID2 Operator.
 This means that a specific entity hosts a private instance exclusively for their own use.

-Any participant can also choose to become a Private Operator to generate and manage UID2s.
+Any participant can also choose to become a Private Operator to generate and manage their UID2s.
 However, becoming a Private Operator includes several additional steps, and uses resources that the participant must provide.

 The participant must host, configure, maintain, and update the Private Operator instance, and must conform to strict security measures.
 Engineering resources are required to integrate and to make ongoing updates.

-The participant must sign a contract to host a Private Operator instance.
+The participant must sign a contract (see [Account Setup](../getting-started/gs-account-setup.md)) to host a Private Operator instance.

 :::note
 A Private Operator cannot process raw UID2s or UID2 tokens from a Public Operator or another Private Operator.
 Each Private Operator is a completely closed infrastructure.